Iyamoto/php-netflow/README.md

     save to json

 Filter
     load from one_run json
+    if daily db exists
         load from daily json
+    if daily db empty

 cycle one_run data
     check if ip uniq (absent in daily db) insert to daily db